What Type of Cooker Hood Do You Need?

 Styles of Cooker Hoods

 A chimney cooker hood consists of a wide funnel which tapers off into a chimney.
 This chimney then extends upwards into the ceiling, mimicking a real chimney.
 It’s in this chimney that the ducting is stored.
 Of course, the ducting within this chimney does not have to go into the ceiling; it can just as easily disappear into a hole in the wall, disguised by the shape of the chimney.
-This variety of hood is immensely popular, and found in kitchens across the country.

 Ceiling hoods, as you might expect, are built directly into the kitchen’s ceiling.
 They have an obvious advantage – they consume far less space than other forms of cooker hood.
 That said, they also require more extensive modification to a kitchen – and are therefore mostly restricted to new builds and extensive redesigns.